allenai/ai2thor/README.md

 controller.step(dict(action='Initialize', gridSize=0.25))
 event = controller.step(dict(action='MoveAhead'))

-# current frame (numpy array)
-event.image

-# current metadata about the state of the scene
-event.metadata

 ```
 Upon executing the ```controller.start()``` a window should appear on screen with a view of the room FloorPlan28.